Configuring and testing Tipasa for Alma

 Question

-Is there a checklist when configuring Tipasa WorldShare ILL in Alma?
+Is there a checklist when configuring Tipasa or WorldShare ILL in Alma?
 Here is our experience in Support.

 Answer